pawelc/docs/toread_ml.md

 Mixtures of Conditional Gaussian Scale Mixtures Applied to Multiscale Image Representations Gaussian process networks
-Evaluating probabilities under high-dimensional latent variable models In all likelihood, deep belief is not enough
-Modeling pixel means and covariances using factorized third-order Boltzmann machines A spike and slab restricted Boltzmann machine
-SHORTEN simple lossless and nearlossless waveform compression Deep mixtures of factor analysers
+Evaluating probabilities under high-dimensional latent variable models SHORTEN simple lossless and nearlossless waveform compression Deep mixtures of factor analysers
 The EM algorithm for mixtures of factor analyzers